flegelleicht/learning-pwa-ios/mehrmalist/README.md

 - [ ] Continue entering items on shift+enter (⇧+⏎)
 - [ ] Add result to an item after completing (ah, and don't hide what you have done)
 - [ ] Sync state with a backend
-- [ ] Put completed items at the end of the list
+- [x] Put completed items at the end of the list
+- [ ] Sort items manually

 ### Implementation